jlevy/the-art-of-command-line/README.md

 - `fortune`, `ddate`, and `sl`: um, well, it depends on whether you consider steam locomotives and Zippy quotations "useful"

+## More resources

+- [https://github.com/alebcay/awesome-shell](awesome-shell): A curated list of shell tools and resources
+- [http://redsymbol.net/articles/unofficial-bash-strict-mode/](Strict mode) for writing better shell scripts

 ## Disclaimer

-Just because you *can* do something in Bash, doesn't necessarily mean you should. ;)
+With the exception of very small tasks, code is written so others can read it.
+The fact you *can* do something in Bash doesn't necessarily mean you should! ;)